aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addgroupshape/_index.md

 ---
 title: AddGroupShape
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new GroupShape and adds it to the end of the collection.
-GroupShape frame size and position will be fitted to content when new shape will be added into the GroupShape.
+description: Creates a new empty group shape and adds it to the end of the shape collection.
+The groups frame will automatically adjust to fit any shapes added to it.
 type: docs
 weight: 130
 url: /aspose.slides/shapecollection/addgroupshape/